onparallel/parallel-claude-test/client/docs/privacy/en.md

 We also use AES-256 encryption to protect your files, one of the most secure encryption standards in the industry, and only generate access links to the files that are temporal.

-## 6. Frequently asked questions about privacy
+## 5. Frequently asked questions about privacy

-**6.1.
+**5.1.
 Does PARALLEL sell or rent my personal data or the content of my emails?**

 No, PARALLEL does not sell or rent your personal data.

-**6.2.
+**5.2.
 Do you need a data privacy agreement?**

 This Privacy Policy constitutes a binding data processing agreement (DPA) in case you need it.

-**6.3.
+**5.3.
 Where is my information stored?**

 Information submitted to PARALLEL will be transferred to, processed, and stored in Amazon.com services facilities in Ireland.

-**6.4.
+**5.4.
 How can I delete my personal data from the Service?**

 You can remove your Personal Data from the Service at any time by logging into your account, accessing the Account page, and then deleting your account.

-**6.5.
+**5.5.
 How safe is my credit card information?**

 Your credit card information is safe.
 PARALLEL does not have access to your credit card information at any point during the transaction, so we do not store your credit card information.
 We process every payment via Stripe or Paypal, certified Level 1 third party payment processing services.

-**6.6 Privacy code of conduct**
+**5.6 Privacy code of conduct**

 PARALLEL guarantees that:

-- PARALLEL will never send emails on your behalf, we only send the requests from our domain address
+- PARALLEL will never send emails on your behalf, we only send the requests from our domain address.
-- PARALLEL will never share the content of your emails or your recipients replies with third parties
+- PARALLEL will never share the content of your emails or your recipients replies with third parties.

-PARALLEL will never share your browsing data with third parties
+PARALLEL will never share your browsing data with third parties.